Synapse Software: Utilities and productivity software

 Although it is for their success with arcade-style games that it is primarily remembered, Synapse started out selling database software for the Atari 8-bit computers.
 In 1982 Synapse released SynAssembler, a 6502 development system which was much faster than Atari's offerings at the time.
 SynAssembler is a port of the S-C Assembler II Version 4.0 from the Apple II.
 The port was done by Steve Hales, who also wrote a number of games for Synapse.

 Synapse was developing a series of home productivity and financial applications: SynFile+ (written in Forth by Steve Ahlstrom and Dan Moore of The 4th Works), SynCalc, Synfilet, SynChron, SynComm, SynStock, and SynTrend.

 Interactive fiction

 Some time before their demise, Synapse had started work on interactive fiction games (or as they called them, "Electronic Novels").
 The games were all based on a parser called "BTZ" (Better Than Zork), written by William Mataga and Steve Hales.
-Seven games were written using the system but only four released, the best-known being the critically acclaimed Mindwheel.
+Seven games were written using the system but only four released, the best-known being the critically well-received Mindwheel.